 HIIT exercises vary, from sprinting to jumping to squatting, but they are all meant to improve aerobic endurance or cardiovascular strength.
 Over-exercising has actually become a threat, as many still believe it is impossible.
 One major benefit of HIIT workouts are how short they can be.
 In as little as 10 minutes, the body’s metabolic rate can raise for the next several hours.
 Because the heart is pumping at such a high rate, more calories are being burned, too.

 Group Exercise — Working out has become a community affair for many individuals; and why not?
 You’re more likely to hit your workout goals if you got a group of cheerleaders at your disposal!
 One major benefit to this is the extra push to reach your fitness goals.
 The most basic tweaks in workout technique along with nutrition and diet tips can make all the difference in end results.

 One major appeal to group exercise is the wide variety of classes at varying levels of difficulty.
 From dance classes to boot camps, a little friendly competition among people with similar health and wellness goals may just be the drive we’re looking for.
 During the new year, sign up for a class with a friend (or go alone and make some new ones) to start reaching your fitness goals.
-Double-up on the trend factor when you add active watches to your group exercise for heightened benefits.
+Double-up on the trend factor when you add our sport bracelets to your group exercise for heightened benefits.

 Weight Training — First gaining popularity in 2013, body weight training really brings us back to the basics of fitness.
 The centuries-old technique of using our body weight to exercise helps to build resistance.
 These workouts are like a high school gym class: push-ups, pull-ups, squats, burpees, etc. All that’s really needed for body weight training is, well, our bodies, making it a fitness trend perfect for those on a budget.